Low Liver Enzymes: what does it mean?

 Key facts about low liver enzymes:

-- Low liver enzymes are common among seniors, smokers, alcoholics, patients with chronic kidney diseases, and women who take OCPs.
+• Low liver enzymes are common among seniors, smokers, alcoholics, chronic kidney disease patients, and women taking OCPs.

-- In patients with advanced liver cirrhosis (with jaundice, ascites, and lower limb swelling), Low liver enzymes are a sign that the liver is depleted (in the terminal stages).
+• In patients with advanced liver cirrhosis (with jaundice, ascites, and lower limb swelling), Low liver enzymes indicate that the liver is depleted (in the terminal stages).

-- No treatment is needed for accidentally discovered low liver enzymes in people without significant liver diseases.
+• No treatment is needed for accidentally discovering low liver enzymes in people without significant liver diseases.

 1. What do low liver enzymes mean?

-You may come over liver enzyme levels during routine laboratory investigations to find them very low.
+You may come across liver enzyme levels during routine laboratory investigations to find them very low.

 Low liver enzymes is a term that describes below-range values of liver enzymes (according to your specific laboratory).